endeavouros-team/endeavouros-sway-setup/force-knowledge.md

 `${HOME}/.config/sway/config.d/`

-here you have parts of the config named to fit what the yinclude, these will sourced into the main config file automatically.
+here you have parts of the config named to fit what they include, these will sourced into the main config file automatically.

+* autostart - everything to be automatically started with the session
+* defaults - default window handling
+* input - input device configuration
+* workspaces - workspace handling
+* keybindings - custom keybindings

+User scripts can be found under `$HOME/.config/sway/scripts/` make sure marking them executable to be used in waybar or other tools

+Here are the pathes to default used tool setups:

+* $HOME/.config/gtklock
+* $HOME/.config/rofi
+* $HOME/.config/swaync
+* $HOME/.config/swayosd
+* $HOME/.config/waybar

 ## Firefox is autostarting at each login?